ketanb3/GetTweets/README.md

 TweetMap
 ========

-To show location of people who are tweeting using Google Map API
+To show location information of people who are tweeting using Google Maps API